sourcegraph/handbook/content/departments/product/process/feedback/surfacing_product_feedback.md

 We deeply value this feedback, so we make this process as frictionless for teammates as possible.
 There are only two ways of posting feedback:

 - ARR-impacting feedback should be submitted and tracked as a [Product Gap](#product-gaps).
 This helps the product team drive important decisions.
 In particular, it's important that AEs, TAs and CEs submit feedback surfaced by customers or prospects as Product Gaps.
-- For any other general product feedback, any team member can post to the #feedback channel.
+- For any other general product feedback, any team member can post to #feedback-code-search and #feedback-cody.
 It will be triaged by the PM on feedback rotation.

 All bugs/issues should be filed as Support Tickets.